 Early on, my daughter had no interest in it, despite books being a natural part of our homeschooling.

 Even after learning how to read, she just wasn’t interested in sitting down with books on her own.

 This all changed when we moved to a different area and got a library card for the new library.
 It is a smaller, less intimidating library and has a fantastic children’s area.

 And on that day, it was like I could see the switch flip to ON in her head.

-She was hooked on reading.
+She was hooked!

 She would devour books (of all levels and types) and then ask to go back to the library in the same week.

 And, it happened over and over and over again.